arcayi/Deep-Live-Cam/README.md

 ![MouthMask.jpg](MouthMask.jpg)

-You can control the Mouth Mask exactly where you want to create a seamless blend with faceswap on webcam, video or image
+With Mouth Mask mode in iRoopDeepFaceCam, you can interact with objects live via a webcam, video, or image, creating a seamless blend with the face swap.
+Imagine your face being deep-faked while eating, drinking, or talking—this groundbreaking technique lets you fully enjoy the magic of interactive deep fakes!

+What’s truly incredible about this feature is its ability to work in real-time with your webcam, giving you complete control over the Mouth Mask to place it exactly where you want it.
+Whether you're creating fun content or experimenting with new ideas, this real-time capability makes it super easy and entertaining to explore.
+Plus, when you pair it with OBS virtual camera, it takes the fun to a whole new level, allowing you to bring your deep fakes to life in live streams like never before.
+Dive in and experience the thrill!

 ![MouthMaskDemo.jpg](MouthMaskDemo.jpg)

-## Auto One or Two Face Tracking (Max two people can be in frame)
+## Auto One or Two Face Tracking (Max two people in frame)

 ![FaceTracking.jpg](FaceTracking.jpg)